kajiryoma/ConfigurationalEntropy/README.md

   * `bar_stat.py`: Evaluates the convergence of the calculated solvation free energies.
   * `xvgdelg.py`: Calculates free-energy changes and potential-energy changes.

-The repository contains three classes of solutes: `Alkane`, `Diol`, and `Acid`.
-Each class contains the following directories:
+The repository contains the three classes of solutes examined in this study, `Alkane`, `Diol`, and `Acid`.
+It also contains all numerical data and the Gnuplot scripts required to generate Figures 3–8, 10–12, and S1–S8.
+The contents of each solute directory are described below.

 * `structure/`
   Contains the force-field files (`.itp` and `.top`), input structures (`.pdb`), and Packmol input files (`pack.inp`) for each solute.